A single copy of this article may be reprinted for personal, noncommercial use only.

 Special procedures required to prevent pregnancy

 If you and your doctor decide thalidomide is appropriate for you, you will need to agree to the terms of a restricted distribution program required by the FDA to prevent birth defects.
-As part of this program, you will:
+To prevent pregnancy while you're taking thalidomide, you'll:

 - Receive a packet of patient education materials

 - Use two forms of contraception and undergo frequent pregnancy testing if you're a woman

 - Use a condom if you're a man

 If you suspect you're pregnant, stop taking thalidomide and contact your doctor immediately.
 Remember: No method of birth control is completely reliable except for avoiding sexual intercourse.

 People taking thalidomide might also experience other side effects, such as:

 - Peripheral neuropathy

 - Blood clots